 The National Association of Deafened People was founded as a charity in 1984 by a group of deafened people who felt that their needs were only partly catered for by existing organisations.
 Today, NADP is recognised as the national representative organisation for deafened people.

-Only those who have endured it can fully realise the sense of loss, the disorientation and the devastation to the person.
-Without help, the deafened person faces a daunting and sometimes heartbreaking job trying to cope with the changes that deafness has brought to their life..
+Only those who have endured it can fully realise the sense of loss, disorientation and the devastation felt by the deafened person who may be facing a daunting and sometimes heartbreaking job trying to cope with the changes that deafness has brought to their life..

 To enable members to fully participate in its meetings, the NADP provides lipspeakers and Speech to Text (STT) reporters (and BSL interpreters if required) so that all those present can follow and participate in the proceedings.
 We also make extensive use of textphones, mobile phones (SMS), and email for social and business purposes.

 A main objective of NADPs is to increase awareness of the specific needs and requirements of deafened people, to ensure they have full access to communication, information, employment and services.
 Please get in touch with us if you need help - or would like to help us in some way.